strange/erlang_v8/README.md

 ## Building

-Subversion, and Python 2.6-2.7 (required by GYP) are required to build v8.
+Subversion, and Python 2.6-2.7 (needed by GYP) are required to build v8.

 Build using make:

     make

-Or with rebar:
+GYP is not compatible with Python3.
+If `python3` is the default, you can symlink `python2` to `~/bin` and set your path temporarily before compiling:

-    rebar get-deps
+    ln -s /usr/bin/python2 ~/bin/python
-    rebar compile
+    PATH=$HOME/bin:$PATH make

 ## Tests